Kotlin/dataframe/docs/reference.md

 df1.join(df2) { city }
 df1.join(df2) { firstName and lastName }
 ```
-If `columnMatches` is ommited, all columns with matching names are used
+If `columnMatches` is ommited, all columns with matching names from both dataframes will be used

 ```
 df1